ONSdigital/ons-schema-definitions/docs/rm-eq.rst

     The particular form_type for a responding unit

 * All dates are represented in ISO_8607 and are assumed to be UTC unless a timezone element is supplied.
+* All elements are required as part of the claim.